Tiamat (band)

-Tiamat is a Swedish metal band that formed in Stockholm in 1987 and led by Johan Edlund.
-They have released ten studio albums.
+Tiamat is a Swedish metal band founded near Stockholm in 1990 and led by Johan Edlund.
+To date they have released ten studio albums.
 The band went through a number of stylistic changes in their earlier releases before settling on gothic metal.
+Under Edlund's leadership, the band would modify their style with influences ranging from Black Sabbath, Mercyful Fate, Candlemass, Pink Floyd and King Crimson combined with Sumerian lyrical themes.
+H. P. Lovecraft's writings also appear to have influenced Tiamat's thematology, a development consistent with a broader trend in death metal culture.

 History

-The band was formed under the name Treblinka in 1987.
-After having recorded the album Sumerian Cry in 1989, guitarist/vocalist Johan Edlund and bassist Jörgen Thullberg parted ways with the other two founding members, and subsequently changed the name to Tiamat, after the Babylonian goddess representing the primordial sea and forebear to other gods.
+The band was formed as a four-piece under the name Treblinka in 1987.
+Using pseudonyms they released the single "Severe Abomination" in 1989.
+After having recorded the album Sumerian Cry in 1989, guitarist/vocalist Johan Edlund and bassist Jörgen Thullberg parted ways with the other two founding members who formed the band Expulsion.
+They subsequently changed the name to Tiamat, after the Babylonian goddess representing the primordial sea and forebear to other gods.
 The Sumerian Cry album included re-recorded Treblinka songs and was released in June 1990.

-After the debut, Edlund's leadership would modify the band's style with influences ranging from Black Sabbath, Mercyful Fate, Candlemass, Pink Floyd and King Crimson, with Sumerian lyrical themes.
-H. P. Lovecraft's writings also appear to have influenced Tiamat's thematology, a development consistent with a broader trend in death metal culture.
-Polish guitarist Waldemar Sorychta would produce and contribute instrumentation to many of the band's albums, as well as those by Tiamat's own tour and labelmates like Moonspell, Rotting Christ, Lacuna Coil and Samael.
+Edlund recruited Thomas Petersson on guitars and Niklas Ekstrand on drums and signed the band to Century Records.
+They started the recording process in the middle of 1991, beginning a lengthy collaboration with the polish guitarist Waldemar Sorychta would produce and contribute instrumentation to many of the band's albums.

 1994's critically acclaimed Wildhoney mixed raw vocals, slow guitar riffs and synthesizer sounds which sounded different from other extreme metal bands active at that time.
 An almost continuous 40-minute piece of music, Wildhoney led to the band's appearances at the Dynamo and Wacken Open Air metal festivals in 1995.
 The group would play a second gig at Dynamo two years later.